 Business cars are a great way to recruit and retain employees, boost company morale and provide employees with greater flexibility.
 However, business cars are subject to specific taxes and also require special insurance coverage.
 Tracking personal and business miles is a key factor in determining the amount of BIK tax to be paid on a business car.

 Companies struggling to track the mileage of their business cars may benefit from installing GPS telematics systems into their vehicles.
-A GPS car tracker, like Fleet Geo, makes it easy to track mileage and digitally categorize each mile driven as being business or personal miles.
+A GPS car tracker makes it easy to track mileage and digitally categorize each mile driven as being business or personal miles.